Om-Bacchuwar99/Mastering_R_30/Day 19/Readme.md

 **slice()** family functions are much more efficient and readable than manual indexing `[c(...), ]` when working with large datasets like this 1,000-row employee file.

-**Piping** keeps complex operations clean, readable, and easy to debug — always think step-by-step: narrow → transform → summarize → inspect.
+**Piping** keeps complex operations clean, readable, and easy to debug.
+In simple words it is step-by-step: narrow → transform → summarize → inspect.

 >[!IMPORTANT]
 >**📦 Essential Setup**